fintech-lex/eth-payment-transact/README.md

 # eth-payment-transact
-Purpose is to enable the customers to instantly pay their hired fintech professionals with cryptocurrency.
+The purpose of this project is to enable the customers to instantly pay their hired fintech professionals with cryptocurrency.

-Demonstrated and integrating the Ethereum blockchain network into the application, including the gas estimate, and view hash transaction to enable users to pay any FinTech professionals for their work.
+Not only is a Ethereum Blockchain Wallet created, but the demonstrated integration of the Ethereum blockchain network into the application, with features like gas estimate and unique sha256 generated hash transaction to enable all users to pay any FinTech professionals for their specialized work.